AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 Installation is not certification.
 Running the ledger is not certification.

-Certification is the formal verification that a deployment meets the FROZEN-2.0 standard — a structured technical audit with a defined
+Certification is the formal verification that a deployment meets the FROZEN‑2.0 standard — a structured technical audit with a defined
 deliverable: a signed assessment that the deployment is operating within specification and producing trustworthy immutable records.

-Five tiers.
+Six tiers.
 No negotiation on scope.
 No bundling.

-The full five-phase audit process, Epistemic Debt framework, and tamper-evidence benchmarks are documented in `AUDIT-METHODOLOGY.md`.
+The full five‑phase audit process, Epistemic Debt framework, and tamper‑evidence benchmarks are documented in `AUDIT-METHODOLOGY.md`.

 ---